tedneward/Azgaarnoth/Classes/Prestige/GlyphCaster.md

 **Inscribed Glyphs.** The Glyph Caster table shows the number of times you can inscribe a spell as a glyph.
 At 1st level, you can use this feature twice.
 You regain all expended uses of it when you finish a long rest.

-**Maximum Rune Level.** The Glyph Caster table shows the maximum level of spell slot you may inscribe within a glyph.
+**Maximum glyph Level.** The Glyph Caster table shows the maximum level of spell slot you may inscribe within a glyph.

 ## Spellcasting
 *1st-level glyph caster feature*